 I have a few more questions about getting the cheapest home loan

-Some lenders offer special loans tailored to first home buyers that are worth checking out.
+Some lenders offer special mortgages tailored to first home buyers that are worth checking out.
 You may be eligible for the First Home Loan scheme, or the First Home Grant if you’ve been contributing to KiwiSaver.

-And don’t forget about first home buyers’ grants and financial help offered by the government.
+Plus, don’t forget about first home buyers’ grants and financial help offered by the government.

 You should always be comfortable with the lender you’re planning on going with.
 If you’re not aware of a lender, try calling them to find out about the company and their service level before lodging an application.
 Speak to previous customers or read customer reviews on reputable sites.